How Your Bankruptcy Attorney Starts the Process

 Filing Your Bankruptcy Petition

 The Bankruptcy Court in Rhode Island charges a $338 filing fee, which may usually be paid in four monthly payments of $84.50, if paying in a lump sum is impossible.
 Prior to filing you will need to take a credit counselling course.
-I use Start Fresh Today Bankruptcy Solutions which provides certificates that are approved in almost all bankruptcy courts, including the one in Rhode Island.
 The cost for the course is nominal.

 Once the petition is filed the court enters an “Automatic Stay.”
 The entry of an Automatic Stay means your creditors may not continue to try to collect their debts or take any action against you or even call you.
 When you are granted a discharge, they may never attempt to collect from you again on the dischargeable debts you listed.